biojava/biojava-tutorial/structure/structure-data-model.md

 ## Entities and Chains

-Entities (in the BioJava API called compounds) are the distinct chemical components of structures in the PDB.
+Entities are the distinct chemical components of structures in the PDB.
 Unlike chains, entities do not include duplicate copies and each entity is different from every other entity in the structure.
 There are different types of entities.
 Polymer entities include Protein, DNA, and RNA.
 Ligands are smaller chemical components that are not part of a polymer entity.